 Down in the town, you can expect a wonderful, traditional atmosphere.
 The village itself is a beautiful mix of old and new.
 With the pretty 19th Century barn and chalets cleverly partnered with modern but traditionally designed buildings.
 As is to be expected in Switzerland, the main town is home to plenty of glamorous hotels and restaurants.
 A short wander around the car-free resort unearths a charming ski destination that has held onto its farming village roots and embraced its label as a snow sports haven, offering some of the best chalet ski holidays in the world.
 The car-free streets are often frequented by horse-drawn carriages.

 The first ever all-round winter sports ski resort in the world, the prestigious village of St Moritz is one of the best ski resorts in Switzerland.
-The resort has a prime spot in the Engadine valley surrounded by dazzling lakes and forests.
+The ski resort has a prime spot in the Engadine valley surrounded by dazzling lakes and forests.
 Paired with all of the glitz and glam of the boutiques and restaurants this is a great ski destination.
 St Moritz attracts an exclusive clientele, with jet setters and celebrities regularly descending upon the resort.
-Whether you’re after a party at Hemingway’s Club or a glass of wine at La Scarpetta, St Moritz won’t disappoint.
+Whether you’re after a party at Hemingway’s Club or a glass of wine at La Scarpetta, St Moritz is a Swiss ski resort that won’t disappoint.

 Centred around a 15th-century church, Adelboden‘s chalet-styled village is linked to Lenk.
 The ski area totals 205km of groomed pistes as well as having cross-country trails, backcountry skiing and winter hiking routes.
 Each January, the sweet village is transformed into a weekend of skiers weaving down the slalom and giant slalom courses during the FIS Ski World cup.